m2osw/iplock/README.md

 =================================

-The iplock project comes with a console and graphical set of tools used to edit and setup the firewall.
+The iplock project comes with a console and graphical set of tools used to edit and setup the firewall (?).
 This tool makes use of configuration files that are read using advgetopt and generates a script supported by iptables.

 The configuration files are saved under `/etc/iplock/firewall`.
 These are